jordles/notes/Data Structures and Algorithms.md

 ## Interview Questions
+[Adding Up to a Number](<Adding Up to a Number>) - an algorithm that adds up all the numbers from 1 to a given number.
 [Reversing a String](<Reverse String.md>) - a string reversal algorithm that reverses a string by swapping each character with its corresponding character at the end of the string.
 The running time is linear.
 [Reversing an Integer](<Reverse Integer.md>) - a string reversal algorithm that reverses an integer by swapping each digit with its corresponding digit at the end of the integer.
 The running time is linear.
 [Sentence Capitalization](<Sentence Capitalization.md>) - an algorithm that capitalizes the first letter of each word in a sentence.
 The running time is linear.